Szuszu12/GameShop/README.md

 - Repositories: Implement data access logic.
 - Views: User interfaces for interacting with different entities.

-# How to Use:
-Clone the repository to your local machine.
-Set up the backend API by running the appropriate server application.
-Open the frontend application and navigate to the desired section (categories, clients, games, orders, or producers).
-Use the provided UI to view, add, edit, or delete records as needed.

 # Project Components:
 - Backend: The backend is developed using ASP.NET Core Web API.
 - Frontend: The frontend is built using WPF (Windows Presentation Foundation) for the user interface.